srishtimishra24/acute-kidney-injury-prediction/README.md

 ├── aki.csv             # Output file containing AKI predictions (generated at runtime)

-Training data, test data, and generated outputs are intentionally excluded from the repository.
-These files are supplied to the program by the automated testing environment at runtime.

 ---

 ## Model Overview

-- **Model type**: Logistic Regression
+Model type: Random Forest classifier

-- **Input features**:
+**Input features:**

 - Patient age
 - Patient sex
 - Latest creatinine measurement
 - Estimated baseline creatinine
-  - Absolute and relative change from baseline
+- Absolute change from baseline
+- Relative change from baseline
-  - Mean and maximum historical creatinine values
+- Mean, maximum, and standard deviation of historical creatinine values

-- **Learning objective**: Binary classification (`AKI present` / `AKI not present`)
+**Learning objective:** Binary classification (AKI present / AKI not present)

-- **Optimisation focus**: Recall, aligned with the F3 score
+**Optimisation focus:** Recall, aligned with the F3 score

+Creatinine features are extracted dynamically based on available columns, avoiding assumptions about the number of historical measurements per patient.
+Class weighting is applied during training to reduce the likelihood of false negatives.

+A fixed decision threshold is applied at inference time to further prioritise recall, consistent with the evaluation metric.

 Class weighting is applied during training to reduce the likelihood of false negatives.
 A fixed decision threshold is used at inference time to further prioritise recall.